tmenguy/ha-solcast-solar/README.md

 * Fix an issue clearing all forecast history by @autoSteve
 * Fix an issue where API count was not incremented on stale start fetch by @autoSteve
 * Fix an issue where API used/total & last updated sensors were not updated by @autoSteve
+* Add Solcast API simulator to support development and accelerate testing by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.2.5...v4.2.6